google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes a SQL `STRING` value and returns a SQL `JSON` value.
+Converts a JSON-formatted `STRING` value to a `JSON` value.

-The `STRING` value represents a string-formatted JSON value.
+Arguments:

++   `json_string_expr`: A JSON-formatted string.
+For example:

+    ```
+    '{"class" : {"students" : [{"name" : "Jane"}]}}'
+    ```
-This function supports an optional mandatory-named argument called `wide_number_mode` that determines how to handle numbers that cannot be stored in a `JSON` value without the loss of precision.
++   `wide_number_mode`: Optional mandatory-named argument that determines how to handle numbers that cannot be stored in a `JSON` value without the loss of precision.
 If used, `wide_number_mode` must include one of these values:

     +   `exact`: Only accept numbers that can be stored without loss of precision.
 If a number that cannot be stored without loss of precision is encountered, the function throws an error.
     +   `round`: If a number that cannot be stored without loss of precision is encountered, attempt to round it to a number that can be stored without loss of precision.
 If the number cannot be rounded, the function throws an error.

     If `wide_number_mode` is not used, the function implicitly includes `wide_number_mode=>'exact'`.
 If a number appears in a JSON object or array, the `wide_number_mode` argument is applied to the number in the object or array.

 Numbers from the following domains can be stored in JSON without loss of
 precision: